PDAL/PDAL/doc/development/overview.rst

 PDAL is a set of applications and library to facilitate translation of point cloud data between various formats.
-In addition, it provides some facilities for transformation of data between various geometric projections and manipulations and can calculate some statistical, boundary and density data.
+In addition, it provides some facilities for transformation of data between various geometric projections and can calculate some statistical, boundary and density data.
+PDAL also provides point classification algorithms.
 PDAL provides an API that can be used by programmers for integration into their own projects or to allow extension of existing capabilities.